 - The AIoT Device sends Inventory response to the AIoTF through the AIoT Reader.
-The response includes Security policy, Device Nonce, protected AIoT Device ID and the key ID (if any).
+The response includes Security policy, Device Nonce, protected AIoT Device ID and the key ID.

-6. The AIoTF sends Authentication request to the UDM.
-The Authentication request includes Security policy, Device Nonce, Protected AIoT Device ID and the key ID (if any).

-The UDM checks whether the AIoT Device ID is valid.
-If the verification is successful, the UDM return the Device ID to the AIoTF.

-8. The AIoTF, AIoT Devices and UDM continue to perform steps 4-7 on the remaining AIoT Devices.
+5. The AIoTF, AIoT Devices and UDM continue to perform steps 4-7 on the remaining AIoT Devices.